 2. Need to buy (or will buy) in the next 30, 60 or 90 days (all others are not buyers but “lookie-loos”)

 3. Are pre-qualified or pre-approved by a lender to buy, or can demonstrate an adequate amount of cash exists to close the transaction.

 “Buyers” may buy your home; the general pubic won’t.
 Nevertheless, agents are notorious for marketing to the general public – which is the wrong audience.
-They do so because: (a) many do not know the difference between “buyers” and the general public; (b) they can tell sellers they are doing “something” – so it looks like they’re working on your home, and; (c) most if not all of their listing presentation consists of promises to do so.
+They do so because: (a) getting more clients is more important to them than spending time on your home (see Part Two below); (b) they can tell sellers they are doing “something” – so it looks like they’re working on your home, and; (c) most if not all of their listing presentation consists of promises to do so.